 We will go deeper into the protein content in the next category, but overall, it’s good to see a named protein as the first ingredient.
 Nevertheless, a significant portion of the food is comprised of legumes, so the overall carb proportion is probably higher than we’d like.
 This is a common problem for all kibble since it needs a high-carb percentage to be manufactured properly.
 The fourth ingredient is sorghum, another carbohydrate source.
 This is in line with most other mid-range dog foods and is clearly better than cereal-based kibble.

 Then we find tallow, the main lipid source of all recipes.
 Coming from animal sources, tallow is a good addition of fats that are essential to keep your dog healthy.
 Looking at the guaranteed analysis, it’s a good addition to an otherwise very lean recipe, which is nice to see!
 The rest of the ingredients are understandable and overall, the ingredient list is pretty short for dog food.

-Considering the ingredients, we’re giving this brand 3.5 out of 5.
-We like there is no corn or wheat on the list, but the focus on vegetable protein could mean a high carb diet that most pets don’t need.
+Considering the ingredients, our panel of independent experts is giving this brand 3.5 out of 5.
+We like there is no corn or wheat on the list, but the focus on vegetable protein could mean a high-carb diet that most pets don’t need.